Field Course Botswana: San survival skills and tracking

 Veld training by San people in Botswana

-This course offers outdoor enthusiasts the opportunity to learn traditional wilderness knowledge and survival practices such as hunting and campfires.
+This course offers outdoor enthusiasts the opportunity to learn traditional wilderness knowledge and survival practices such as hunting and fire making.
 Get an insight into the art of tracking in this authentic wildlife adventure!

 Arrival and orientation in the Okavango Delta